Tynnetta Muhammad

-Tynnetta Muhammad (10 May 1941 – 16 February 2015) was a scientist, writer, researcher, scholar, and spiritual leader of the Nation of Islam.
+Tynnetta Muhammad (10 May 1941 – 16 February 2015) was an American writer.
 In the 1960s, she wrote articles and columns for the Nation of Islam (NOI) newsletter Muhammad Speaks.
-She was wife of Elijah Muhammad, and mother of four of his children.
+She was one of Elijah Muhammad’s four wives and mother of four of his children.

 After Louis Farrakhan revived the NOI, she wrote the weekly column of NOI theology and numerology, Unveiling the Number 19, in The Final Call.
 She was regularly referred to as "Mother Tynnetta Muhammad" in the movement; she is considered one of the "Mothers of the Faithful."

 Early life and education

 Born Tynnetta Alethea Nelson, she grew up in Detroit.
 After her conversion to the NOI in 1958, she worked as a secretary for Elijah Muhammad.
 Under the name Tynnetta Deanar she wrote for the Women in Islam column in Muhammad Speaks.
 In some publications her first name is spelled "Tynetta".

 Family

 She gave birth to four of his children; Madeeah, Ishmael, Rasul, and Ahmad.